AstarNetwork/astar-docs/docs/getting-started.md

 # Getting Started

-Astar is an interoperable blockchain platform for Polkadot and Ethereum ecosystems supporting both Wasm and EVM smart contracts.
-Astar provides native access to Polkadot and Ethereum through its parachain slot and Layer 2 scaling solution, while also offering bridges into other major blockchain ecosystems.
-Through the #Build2Earn program, Astar offers a basic income to dApp developers, and direct funding to projects through an *unstoppable grants* program.
+Astar is an interoperable smart contract platform for both Polkadot and Ethereum ecosystems providing native access to each network through its parachain slot and Layer 2 scaling solution, while also offering bridges into other major blockchain ecosystems.

+Through an innovative dApp staking and Unstoppable Grants program, Astar offers rewards to dApp developers while they build and maintain their decentralized applications (dApps), and grow community support.

 ## Overview of Docs